 The third leg of North America’s Triple Crown is the Belmont Stakes.
 Held every year in June at New York City’s Belmont Park, the “Test of the Champion” or “Run for the Carnations,” nicknamed for the length of the race – the longest of the Triple Crown – and the blanket of flowers placed around the winner’s neck, is a Grade I, 1 ½ mile stakes race for three-year-olds.

 Always a highly regarded horse race, the Belmont Stakes takes on additional interest and audience in years in which a horse had previously won the Kentucky Derby and Preakness Stakes.
 He (or she) shows up to New York with history on the line.
-Only 12 horses have won all three races, making a sweep a result that is celebrated historically.
+Only 12 horses have won all three races since 1919, making a sweep a result that is celebrated historically.

 The first Belmont Stakes was held at Jerome Park Racetrack in the Bronx.
 Built in 1866 by a stock market speculator named Leonard Jerome and named for the financier of the construction, August Belmont Sr., the race was held at Jerome Park until 1890, when it moved to the nearby Morris Park Racecourse.
 It continued to be held at Morris Park every year in June, with the exception of 1895 when the race had to be pushed back to November when New York passed new laws banning bookmaking.
 Belmont Park opened on Long Island in 1905 and the race was moved to New York City’s newest showcase track.